 But the injured worker gets to choose the type of disability payment that provides the worker with the "most munificent remedy."
 This "election of remedies" gives the injured worker up to three choices to consider.
 First is the rating, which is a "presumed" amount of "disability."
 In workers' comp, "disability" refers to the injured worker's ability to earn wages, specifically his pre-injury wages after he has returned to work.
 A worker who has healed up and returned to his or her pre-injury earnings level therefore has a "presumed disability" equal to the PPD rating money.
 But if the worker has an actual disability (an actual loss of wage earning capacity due to the injury or restrictions) after being rated and released, then the injured worker can choose to be compensated for that actual disability instead of the "presumed disability" represented by the PPD rating.

 If the injured worker can return to work, but due to the injury cannot earn as much as he made before the injury, then the worker may be entitled to "temporary partial disability" under NCGS 97-30 to compensate for his actual partial disability.
-For injuries occurring on or after June 24, 2011 this benefit is payable for up to 500 weeks.
-For earlier injuries the duration is limited to 300 weeks from the date of injury.
+For injuries occurring on or after June 24, 2011 this benefit is payable for up to 500 weeks, but credit is given for any weeks of TTD that were paid.
+For injuries that occurred before June 24, 2011 the duration of this benefit is limited to 300 weeks from the date of injury.
 This "temp partial" benefit is calculated as shown in this example: Pre-injury average weekly wage ("AWW") was $600 per week.
 Post-injury gross earnings after rating and release is $360 per week.
 The difference is $600 - $360 = $240 per week.
 Under GS 97-30, the worker may be entitled to get a comp check in the amount of 2/3 of the difference, or here, 2/3 of $240, while working for that lower wage.
 That weekly check would be $160.00 in addition to the worker's actual earnings of $360 per week in gross pay, and represents his actual partial disability.
 Getting a partial disability check for $160 for up to 500 weeks is worth as much as $80,000 over time, which is a lot more than that 15% rating payout.
 All of these benefits are excluded from taxable income.
 This explanation is simplified, as there are other issues that come into play.
 But these examples illustrate the possibilities.

 To properly answer the question "is the PPD rating money a fair settlement" you have to analyze the other choices that may be available.
 The law allows the injured worker to take the choice--"elect the remedy"-- that will pay the most money.
 Not everyone will qualify for all three choices, and in fact, many people will only qualify for the PPD rating money.